-Finding a therapist you’re comfortable with can feel daunting, so I offer a no-obligation, free, initial session of up to 30 minutes, (phone or online) to give you the opportunity to discuss your requirements, ask questions and decide if you feel happy for us to work together.
+Finding a therapist you’re comfortable with can feel daunting, so I offer a no-obligation, free, initial call of up to 30 minutes to allow you to discuss your requirements, ask questions and decide if you feel happy for us to work together.
 It’s also an opportunity for me to get to know you a little bit and confirm I feel able to help you.

 Having spent 15 years working in Learning & Development, I became fascinated with 'what makes us tick', and how each of our unique experiences shape our thoughts and behaviours in different ways.
 This is one of the reasons I came across counselling and became passionate about helping people process their emotions and work towards healing.